Why Has Kaitlyn Dever Had Such Little Screen Time On ‘Last Man Standing’?

 — Rob Simonsen (@robsimonsen) August 30, 2018

-While a timeline of when is not currently known, Kaitlyn does want to return to play the role of Eve Baxter full-time.
+While a timeline of when she will return is not currently known, Kaitlyn does want to return to play the role of Eve Baxter full-time.

 Last Man Standing currently airs on Friday nights only on Fox.